 Press the Windows logo key to open the Start menu.
 For information about using the Windows logo key with other keys, see the help information system of the Windows operating system.

-2 B Fn key and functional keys
+Fn key and function keys

 You can configure the Fn key and function keys by doing the following: